 Now, we created a giant list of RV accessories if you want to dig in, go for it.
 Or, if you're looking for our top RV kitchen accessories then check out this post.

-I'm throwing this question in quick because we've actually been asked this one from somebody who was pretty skeptical about our full time RV life.
+Can you live in an RV legally? - This has been a question we've actually been asked from somebody who was pretty skeptical about our full time RV life.

 You DO have to have an address of some sort (see question 2 above) and you DO have to pay your taxes.